AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * The delivery analysis is now stopped when no matching affinity is found on the mid-sourcing server, with the corresponding error message being displayed.

-* Postgres: we now support dabase failover for Postgres.
+* Postgres: we now support database failover for Postgres.
 When the database server crashes and restarts, Campaign now reconnects to it automatically.

 **Other changes**